-The Partnership has received an irrevocable letter of support from UGI, dated March 28, 2023, and such commitment would be used to fund any such EBITDA shortfalls and debt service, if any, and therefore such support will allow the Partnership to remain in compliance with its financial debt covenants for the succeeding twelve month period in the event it is not otherwise able to do so.
+UGI also provided an irrevocable letter of support, dated May 4, 2023, whereby UGI has committed to fund any such EBITDA shortfalls and debt service, if any.
+Based on the support and the projected EBITDA, AmeriGas OLP is expected to remain in compliance with its financial debt covenants for the succeeding twelve-month period

-Management has evaluated the impact of subsequent events through March 28, 2023, the date these condensed consolidated financial statements were issued and the effects, if any, of such evaluation have been reflected in the condensed consolidated financial statements and related disclosures.
+Subsequent Events.
+Management has evaluated the impact of subsequent events through May 4, 2023, the date these condensed consolidated financial statements were issued and the effects, if any, of such evaluation have been reflected in the condensed consolidated financial statements and related disclosures.